 Another variation of sequential importance resampling is the auxiliary SIR (ASIR) filter (Pitt and Shephard, 1999).
-The idea of the ASIR is to mimic the availability of optimal importance distribution by performing the resampling at step k-1 using the available measurement at time k.
+The idea of the ASIR is to mimic the availability of the optimal importance distribution by performing the resampling at step k - 1 using the available measurement at time k.

-One problem encountered in particle filtering, despite the usage of resampling procedure, is called sample impoverishment (see, e.g., Ristic et al., 2004).
+One problem encountered in particle filtering, even when using a resampling procedure, is called sample impoverishment (see, e.g., Ristic et al., 2004).
 It refers to the effect that when the noise in the dynamic model is very small, many of the particles in the particle set will turn out to have exactly the same value.
 That is, the resampling step simply multiplies a few (or one) particles and thus we end up having a set of identical copies of certain high weighted particles.
-This problem can be diminished by using, for example, resample-move algorithm, regularization or MCMC steps (Ristic et al., 2004).
+This problem can be diminished by using, for example, the resample-move algorithm, regularization or MCMC steps (Ristic et al., 2004).

-Because low noise in the dynamic model causes problems with the sample impoverishment, it also implies that pure recursive estimation with particle filters is challenging.
+Because low noise in the dynamic model causes sample impoverishment, it also implies that pure recursive estimation with particle filters is challenging.
 This is because in pure recursive estimation the process noise is formally zero and thus a basic SIR based particle filter is likely to perform very badly.
-However, pure recursive estimation, such as recursive estimation of static parameters can be done by applying a Rao-Blackwellized particle filter instead of a basic SIR particle filter.
+However, pure recursive estimation, such as recursive estimation of static parameters can sometimes be done by applying a Rao-Blackwellized particle filter instead of a basic SIR particle filter.

-3.5.3 Rao-Blackwellized Particle Filter
+3.4.5 Rao-Blackwellized Particle Filter

 One way of improving the efficiency of SIR is to use Rao-Blackwellization.
-The idea of the Rao-Blackwellized particle filter (RBPF) (Akashi and Kumamoto, 1977; Doucet et al., 2001; Ristic et al., 2004) is that sometimes it is possible to evaluate some of the filtering equations analytically and the others with Monte Carlo sampling instead of computing everything with pure sampling.
-According to the Rao-Blackwell theorem (see, e.g., Berger, 1985; Casella and Robert, 1996) this leads to estimators with less variance than what could be obtained with pure Monte Carlo sampling.
+The idea of the Rao-Blackwellized particle filter (RBPF) (Akashi and Kumamoto, 1977;

+Doucet et al., 2001; Ristic et al., 2004), which is also called mixture Kalman filter (MKF) (Chen and Liu, 2000) is that sometimes it is possible to evaluate some of the filtering equations analytically and the others with Monte Carlo sampling instead of computing everything with pure sampling.
+According to the Rao-Blackwell theorem (see, e.g., Berger, 1985; Casella and Robert, 1996) this leads to estimators with less variance than could be obtained with pure Monte Carlo sampling.
 An intuitive way of understanding this is that the marginalization replaces the finite Monte Carlo particle set representation with an infinite closed form particle set, which is always more accurate than any finite set.